basho/riak_kv/docs/NextGenREPL.md

 `ttaaefs_daycheck = 0`

-`ttaaefs_rangecheck = 12`
+`ttaaefs_rangecheck = 0`

-`ttaaefs_autocheck = 12`
+`ttaaefs_autocheck = 24`

 There are four additional sync type counts which can be configured, and these are of particular importance if `bucket` or `type` is the scope of full-sync for this node.
-There are two stages to the full-sync - the tree comparison, and then the clock comparison (comparing the objects ona  subset of the damaged portion of the tree).
+There are two stages to the full-sync - the tree comparison, and then the clock comparison (comparing the objects on a  subset of the damaged portion of the tree).
 If the scope of the full-sync is `all` the data, then the tree comparison is very low cost (based on cached trees).
 If the scope of the full-sync is `bucket` or `type` then the cost of the tree comparison increases with the number of keys in the bucket.
 The clock comparison also with the size of the database (of the buckets covered by the scope).

 Setting the check type can reduce the cost of both the tree comparison and the clock comparison (in the case of `bucket` and `type` scope), and the clock comparison (in the case of the `all` scope).
 The cost reduction is made by looking only at data modified within a given range.